robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She took another careful step onto the veranda.
 The boards creaked softly under her foot, and I watched the way she responded to the sound.
 Her shoulders rose slightly.

-“I thought,” she said, “perhaps we could go—today.”
+“I thought,” she said, “perhaps we could go — today.”

 “To town?”

-“Home—to Wardrobe.”
+“Home — to Wardrobe.”

 I looked at her.